Hu9o73/timetabling-problem/Problem_Definition.md

 Finally, tests will be conducted on a dataset to evaluate the solution and test its robustness.

+## Objective
+The goal is to generate a timetable that minimizes the overall scheduling conflicts while satisfying the above constraints.
+The solution should also optimize resource utilization (rooms, teachers) and balance the workload across all stakeholders (teachers and students).

 ## Problem Definition:

 - Our university has: